robodan/tagboy/Readme.txt

 thumbnails, and (lastly) the image.

 TODO:
-  Move most of this into a man page
-  More unit tests and regression tests
   Expose typed tags in begin/eval/end (e.g. maybe called tagobj) Write changed tag value back to image
   Error handling